What Is Mill Scale in Welding: And How to Weld Through It

 Similarities and differences in mill scale and rust for welding

-Mill scale is a mixture of iron oxides and other impurities formed in very high production temperatures.
+Mill scale is a mixture of iron oxides and other impurities formed in high temperatures.
 Rust is also a mixture of iron oxides but is created in the presence of moisture in everyday temperatures.

-For the same thickness, rust is far easier to remove than fresh mill scale.
+For the same thickness, rust is far easier to remove than fresh scale.
 If scale is old, dry, and rusty, it is almost as easy to remove.

 Weldpundit has a dedicated article on welding rusty metals.